 How to make sense of this?
 By inferring Russia’s combined effects for one of the Tracker’s examples in each of the above five categories.
 Here we go.

-1. Information operations: in November – December 2018 Russian officials and media repeatedly lied about Russian attacks on Ukrainian vessels in the Kerch Strait, denying these violations of Ukrainian sovereignty and international law and falsely accusing Ukraine of planning to destroy the Kerch Strait Bridge.
+In November – December 2018 Russian officials and media repeatedly lied about Russian attacks on Ukrainian vessels in the Kerch Strait, denying these violations of Ukrainian sovereignty and international law and falsely accusing Ukraine of planning to destroy the Kerch Strait Bridge.
 Russia illegally constructed the bridge between Russia and the Crimean peninsula.
 I interpret these events as an example of using information (i) to enhance Coercion (Cr) of Ukraine and to Deter (Dt) NATO interference at the same time.
 The combined effect is coded: i Cr Dt.

-3. Political and social subversion: in June 2018 the Russian government-supported “night wolves” motorcycle gang set up headquarters in Slovakia, with a Russian official in attendance.
+In June 2018 the Russian government-supported “night wolves” motorcycle gang set up headquarters in Slovakia, with a Russian official in attendance.
 The group purportedly supports Russian activities to coerce anti-separatists and deter Ukrainian effectiveness in eastern Ukraine.
 This HQ propaganda function is one of informational Coercion and Deterrence: i Cr Dt.

-4. Cyberattacks: in July 2018 the Russian state-supported hacker group Sandworm hacked the Swiss lab that analyzed the nerve agent used in the attempted murder of Russian double agent Sergei Skripal and his daughter Yulia in Great Britain.
+In July 2018 the Russian state-supported hacker group Sandworm hacked the Swiss lab that analyzed the nerve agent used in the attempted murder of Russian double agent Sergei Skripal and his daughter Yulia in Great Britain.
 Because the lab also services and assists arms control and non-proliferation agreements, I infer that the desired effect of this attack was to coercively deter the lab from supporting a wide range of activities against Russian government actions: i Cr Dt.

-5. Strategic economic coercion: in May 2018 the European Commission imposed obligations on Russian state-controlled Gazprom for illegally trying to partition gas markets along national borders in several European Union states.
+In May 2018 the European Commission imposed obligations on Russian state-controlled Gazprom for illegally trying to partition gas markets along national borders in several European Union states.
 This attempt to economically compel Baltic and other states to pay higher prices for Russian gas would increase susceptibility to Russian military and para-military presence and social-political pressure.
 I coded this as market-oriented economic (e) Compellence (Cp), e Cp, compellence in being more psychological than coercion, which I define to be more physical.

 What do these combined effects suggest as key strategic questions to answer so we can design an effective counterstrategy?

-In the first example of i Cr Dt, Russian Coercion and Deterrence can reinforce one another as long as reversing what is being coerced (ousting Ukrainian naval presence) and reversing what is being deterred (NATO interference) present a dilemma of undesirable alternatives.
+Russian Coercion and Deterrence can reinforce one another as long as reversing what is being coerced (ousting Ukrainian naval presence) and reversing what is being deterred (NATO interference) present a dilemma of undesirable alternatives.
 For instance, what it would take for Ukraine and NATO to prevent Russian forces from firing upon and boarding another Ukrainian vessel in the Kerch Strait?

-In the second example of e I P, Russian Inducements and Persuasion compete with Chinese economic incentives, as well as US offers to provide Uzbekistan ways to balance against Russian and Chinese influence.
+Russian Inducements and Persuasion compete with Chinese economic incentives, as well as US offers to provide Uzbekistan ways to balance against Russian and Chinese influence.
 A key two-part question: are US inducements and persuasion taking advantage of sanctions against Russia to strengthen US-Uzbek relationships; and are US terms better than China’s “debt trap” approach to small countries?

-In the third example of i Cr Dt, Coercion of anti-separatists and neutrals has to be compatible with Deterring Ukrainian (and NATO) support.
+Coercion of anti-separatists and neutrals has to be compatible with Deterring Ukrainian (and NATO) support.
 A key question: is NATO’s comprehensive assistance package of advisors, trust funds and defense modernization sufficient to enable effective Ukrainian support of anti-separatists and neutrals?

-The fourth example, also i Cr Dt, uses Coercion to Deter behavior of the same target, rather than coercion that targets one group and deterrence that targets a different one.
+This case uses Coercion to Deter behavior of the same target, rather than coercion that targets one group and deterrence that targets a different one.
 The narrower focus is on a laboratory, but one that has complex linkages with other actors.
 A key question: what message is the Russian government sending to connected actors and how can those relationships be used to protect the lab’s independence?

 Our next step should be to produce combined effects to counter Russian combined effects.
 This effort requires focusing on effects with a whole of government-plus approach that can confront and cooperate at the same time.
 Speaking the same language about desired effects is a good start.